tlcu/hypomnema/drafts/contact.md

 edited: 2020-04-18
 ...

-All content on this website is published under the [Creative Commons Attribution 4.0 International] license.
+All content on this website (unless otherwise noted) is written and published by Thomas Lee Culverwell under the [Creative Commons Attribution 4.0 International] license.
 The source code for the site can be found on my [GitHub] page, and is open-source under the [Zero-Clause BSD] license.
+Put simply: do what you like with my code, but give me credit for my writing.

 I can be reached at `t` no space `l` no space `culverwell` at `mailbox` dot `org`.
 This is my [GPG] public [key]: